hsablonniere/markleft/labs-md/make-your-own-kind-of-music.md

 * Install the modules.
 Just go to the project root and type `npm install`.
 * Start the server.
 Just type `node myokom-server` in the project root.
 * You should see an ASCII are and the url at which the project can be browsed.
+* Create a directory named `music` in the project root directory and add music directories and files into it.
 * The project works with ogg files on all major recent browsers.
 You can use mp3 files but it won't work on Firefox and some others...
 * If you need music just try http://www.jamendo.com/fr/.
 It's a free and creative common.
 Downloading ogg from the website is tricky, don't hesistate to ask for help.&